Work With Medical Malpractice Lawyers to Establish Your Case

 Medical malpractice includes actions that violate the standard of care.

 These violations by medical professionals (including doctors, dentists, or nurses) or a medical institution (such as a hospital) cause injury or, in some cases, death.
+Medical malpractice lawyers can help you get just compensation for what you’ve experienced.
 Stephen C. Carter of Carter Law in Hartwell, GA is a medical malpractice attorney for claims in the state of Georgia.
 He will help you prove that your doctor or hospital violated the standard of care, resulting in your injury.
 We have access to expert witnesses from the field of medicine who can help establish your case.

 Georgia Medical Malpractice Statute of Limitations